cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 g++ -O3 exp-good.cpp -o cgood
 g++ -03 exp-bad.cpp -o cbad
 ```
-where we have enabled optimization at compile time (`-O3`).
+where we have enabled optimization at compile time (`-O3`, it's an `O` as in
+Ohio).

 **Exercise:**
-Compare the Fortran and `C++` source codes line by line.
+Compare the Fortran and corresponding `C++` source codes line by line.
 Try to understand similarities and dissimilarities (after all they compute the same exponential function).
 You may modify the code and compile to experiment.
 Don't be afraid of compile errors.
 Answer the following questions:
 * What is `cmath` and `iomanip` needed for?
 * What does the `const` keyword do?
 Why is it used?
 When could it be useful?
 * What is `double x[max]`?